 by Staff Writer

-The right cookware can make working in the kitchen a real joy.
-It's all about the metal, because that is the vehicle that delivers heat to food.
-Before you shop for cookware, consider the different types of metals and their benefits.
+When you're shopping for the right cookware it's all about the metal, because that is the vehicle that delivers heat to food.
+Before you shop for any pots and pans, consider the different types of metals and their benefits.

-Carbon steel cookware: Known for its quick heating and strength, carbon steel is commonly used to make woks and crepe pans, where one portion of the pan is intentionally kept at a different temperature than the rest.
+Known for its quick heating and strength, carbon steel is commonly used to make woks and crepe pans, where one portion of the pan is intentionally kept at a different temperature than the rest.
 Like cast iron, carbon steel cookware also needs to be seasoned before the first use, and it requires a little more work to keep it in good shape; carbon steel will easily rust if not seasoned.

-Copper cookware: The most efficient heat conductor is copper.
+The most efficient heat conductor is copper.
 It heats quickly and uniformly, and it responds immediately to changes in temperature.
 Copper cookware does require more work to keep it in good shape, and overheating it can cause discoloration.
 It can also react with some food, changing the color and taste.
 In order to remedy that problem, many copper pots and pans are lined with stainless steel or tin.

-Multi-ply cookware: Since no one material is perfect for every type of cooking, multi-ply cookware combines several metals in one pot or pan.
+Since no one material is perfect for every type of cooking, multi-ply cookware combines several metals in one pot or pan.
 Multi-ply cookware usually has a copper or aluminum core, with a stainless steel or nonstick interior.
 The exterior could be a number of different metals.
 This combination of strengths makes multi-ply cookware the most versatile and user-friendly.